abhinav25232354/ThesisMate/README.md

-# ResearcherBuddy
+# ThesisMate

-ResearcherBuddy is a Flask-based web application designed to help students, professionals, and researchers explore, analyze, and summarize academic content more effectively.
+ThesisMate is a Flask-based web application designed to help students, professionals, and researchers explore, analyze, and summarize academic content more effectively.
 It integrates with AI models to process queries, research papers, and URLs, providing structured answers, citations, and research gap detection.

 The project is developed and maintained under the **DexterityCoder** brand.